uptech/engineering/content/docs/process/roadmapping/index.md

 top = false
 +++

-The **Roadmapping** phase is where the Tech Lead and the Product person collaborate together to define a Roadmap of Milestones for the project.
+The **Roadmapping** phase is where the Tech Lead and the Product representative collaborate together to define a Roadmap of Milestones for the project.
 During this process we take a number of things into account.

 * technical dependencies & constraints
 * best way to show client progress without fabricating Demos or doing Demo Driven Development.